adivijaykumar/iisc-notes/README.md

 - [ ] Many Body Localization by Sims et al
 - [ ] Susskind and Zhao review for the Journal Club Talk
-- [ ] 'Lieb-Robinson and the butterfly effect' by Roberts and Swingle
+- [ ] Lieb-Robinson and the butterfly effect by Roberts and Swingle

 Reading from TBs :-